erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 Naturally, the question that comes to mind after seeing the very large impact of concrete is: can we build less?
 Can we use less concrete?

-[According to the IEA](https://www.iea.org/reports/global-status-report-for-buildings-and-construction-2019), the buildings and construction sector accounted for 36% of final energy use and 39% of energy and process-related carbon dioxide (CO2) emissions in 2018.
+[According to the International Energy Agency (IEA)](https://www.iea.org/reports/global-status-report-for-buildings-and-construction-2019), the buildings and construction sector accounted for 36% of final energy use and 39% of energy and process-related carbon dioxide (CO2) emissions in 2018.

 So, can we build less?